2025 Enderlin tornado: Forecasting in advance

+Episode narrative

-A seasonally strong mid-level trough was forecast to eject over the Northern Plains on June 20, which featured moderate upper-level divergence to promote lift and deep-layer shear.
+A seasonally strong mid-level trough was forecast to eject over the northern Great Plains on June 20, which featured moderate upper-level divergence to promote lift and deep-layer shear.
 The Storm Prediction Center (SPC) Day 2 outlook mentioned that "a small area of uncapped and very unstable air mass, perhaps over northeast SD and southeast ND.
 Here, a conditional supercell and tornado risk will exist very large hail and tornadoes appear likely."

+Event narrative

 At 8:15 p.m. on June 20, the SPC noted that storms developing over eastern North Dakota, while potentially elevated, were entering a favorable environment to become surface-based and pose a greater risk for hazards of severe weather.
-These storms followed to the southwest of a lone supercell already producing large hail.
+These storms followed to the southwest of a lone supercell thunderstorm, already producing large hail.
 As these storms moved towards the Red River, favorable low-level wind conditions were forecast to support an increased threat of tornadoes, albeit in a smaller and localized region.
-At this time, forecasters noted that tornadoes could be strong, with the most likely peak wind speeds from any tornado being 120–150 mph..
+At this time, forecasters noted that tornadoes could be strong, with the most likely peak wind speeds from any tornado being 120–150 mph.
 A few tornadoes touched down before the Enderlin tornado, including an EF3 tornado near Spiritwood and two EF2 tornadoes near Valley City and Fort Ransom, respectively; both moved in a southeasterly direction towards the Enderlin area.
 The SPC released a mesoscale discussion concerning this with the potential for EF2/EF3–strength tornadoes to occur as a result.

 Tornado summary

-Formation and peak intensity

-The tornado initially touched down at 11:02 p.m.
-Central Daylight Time (UTC–5) along 58th Street SE, 3.8 mi south of Enderlin in Ransom County.
-After snapping tree branches at EF0 intensity at its touchdown point, the tornado intensified and widened as it moved east-northeastward across County Road 55 through open fields.
-The tornado then impacted the ADM Edible Bean Specialties grain elevator facility at the corner of 136th Avenue SE and County Road 136 at EF2 strength, snapping large trees and destroying an outbuilding.
-The tornado then began a rapid intensification and widening phase as it turned northeastward.
-It reached EF5 intensity as it crossed CPKC's Elbow Lake Subdivision southeast of Enderlin, derailing numerous train cars on a stopped freight train.
-Five train cars were lofted, and 28 more were tipped over.
-A home that was on the edge of the path sustained minor EF0 damage to its roof as well.
+Formation of the twister

 A radar scan of the tornado and parent supercell near peak intensity.
 Note the hook echo (left) and extremely powerful tornado vortex signature (right).

+The tornado initially touched down at 11:04 p.m.
+Central Daylight Time (UTC–5) along 58th Street Southeast, approximately 3.8 mi south of Enderlin, in Ransom County.
+After snapping tree branches at EF0 intensity at its touchdown point, the tornado intensified and widened as it moved east-northeastward across County Road 55 through open fields.
+The tornado then impacted the ADM Edible Bean Specialties grain elevator facility at the corner of 136th Avenue Southeast and County Road 136 at EF2 strength, snapping large trees and destroying an outbuilding.